Continued from My 1st Craniosacral Therapy Appointment – Part 1)

 She looked at me.
 Green eyes.
 I know those eyes.
 She made herself open to me, and I saw her, and who she was, and I knew her.
 And then I understood that everything in the man’s journey was to bring him here.
 And she understood the same for her.
 We both knew.
 We were one.

 Suddenly a snake started circling her head.
-Similar to the one that circled the girls head in the river – but this one was different.
+Similar to the one that circled his daughters head in the river – but this one was different.
 The snake was circling over and over, weaving and sliding, dancing and turning a never-ending figure 8 circle of bright golden light.
 It was a kind of crown.
 It felt like she was revealing herself, who she really was.
 There was a deep knowing, like – a knowing that somehow reverberated in my actual frickin bones.
 Can’t explain it.
 Then she leaned in closer, as if to kiss me –

 And then it was over.

 “I’ll give you a minute to come to,” I heard the craniosacral lady say.

 I sat up slowly.
 Groggily.
 I couldn’t say anything for a few minutes.
 My eyes were puffy and red.
 I felt like I had just run 20 miles.
 I was exhausted.
 And refreshed.
 At the same time